 So far, the FIP has achieved its early objectives, including:

-- Promoting consolidation of the stock assessment model after the international peer review took place.
+- Promoting the consolidation of the stock assessment model after an international peer review took place in 2011.

-- Encouraging authorities to establish the TAC in accordance with scientific recommendations.
+- Encouraging authorities to establish the TAC in accordance with scientific recommendations by 2014.

-To read more about this FIP progress, please visit CeDePesca's Chilean Common hake FIP Public report (updated quaterly).
+To read more about this FIP early progress, please visit CeDePesca's Chilean hake FIP Public report.

-- To minimize, and eventually eliminate, under-reported fishing and illegal trade of hake in the artisanal portion of the fishery by April 2020.
+- To promote the full implementation of the law that strengthened SERNAPESCA by February 2022, in order to minimize, and eventually eliminate, unreported fishing and illegal trade of Chilean hake in the artisanal sector of the fishery.

-- To continue to understand and, if necessary, mitigate the impacts of the fishery on the ecosystem by April 2020.
+- To continue to understand and, if necessary, mitigate the impacts of the industrial large-scale fishery on the ecosystem by February 2022.